 Slovenian research performing organizations have not yet adopted the open science policies.

 The University of Ljubljana included a provision on designing and implementing the education and research according to the principles of open science in the Statutes of the University (Article 6 in Chapter II. on the autonomy of the university; came into force on 11 February 2017).

 The University of Maribor has signed DORA - the San Francisco Declaration on Research Assessment - in June 2019.

 Funder policies are determined by the National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015-2020.
 Each beneficiary has to ensure open access to all peer-reviewed scientific publications that refer to the results from the nationally funded research.
 Before the adoption of the open research data mandate, a national pilot programme Open Access to Research Data will be carried out.

-Slovenian repositories for research outcomes enable collection, storage and making scientific publications available to the public.
-All literature repositories are compatible with the OpenAIRE Guidelines and included into OpenAIRE portal.
-This means that researchers can comply with Article 29.2 of the H2020 grant agreement regarding open access to articles with depositing into Slovenian repositories.
+Slovenian repositories for research outcomes enable collection, storage and public access.
+All literature repositories are compatible with the OpenAIRE Guidelines and included into the OpenAIRE portal.
+This means that researchers can comply with Article 29.2 of the H2020 grant agreement regarding open access to articles through depositing into Slovenian repositories.
+These are:

-Social Science Data Archives, a member of CESSDA, maintained by the Faculty of Social Sciences of the University of Ljubljana, is collecting and enabling open access to research data from the social sciences research.
+Social Science Data Archives, a member of CESSDA, managed by the Faculty of Social Sciences of the University of Ljubljana, is collecting and enabling access to research data from the social sciences research.